Kennedy’s Nursery PlantINg Guide

 In the spirit of good business practice, we try to be fair to customers who do not follow all of the above steps.
 However, if you do not follow the above steps, we reserve the right to decline your guarantee.

-Excluded from our guarantee are trees and shrubs that are not hardy to Zone 6, annuals, tropicals, perennials, grasses, roses, and ground covers.
-Also excluded are plants not planted in the ground, plants damaged by mechanical damage, plants lost to abnormal weather conditions or flooding, plants subjected to over-watering, under-watering, or insufficient care, and plants where signs of insect damage or disease were ignored.
+Excluded from our guarantee are trees and shrubs that are not hardy to Zone 6a, annuals, tropicals, perennials, grasses, roses, and ground covers.
+Also excluded are plants not planted in the ground, plants damaged by mechanical damage, plants lost to abnormal weather conditions such as drought, flooding, extreme cold, plants subjected to over-watering, under-watering, or insufficient care, and plants where signs of insect damage or disease were neglected.
 Additional circumstances beyond our control may void this guarantee.
-Accounts not paid within 48 hours of completion will nullify this guarantee.

 If you have any questions about your new plants, or for more information about watering and maintenance, please stop by, call us, or visit our website at: